5 Elements to Custom 3D Visualisations

 The conceptual understanding of the project was critical on both the side of the client and our studio.
 A lot of mood boards were created to confirm the alignment of expectations and define the extent of the images.
 In our workflow, we are quite client-centric and there are always important, documented milestone steps to allow early adjustments.
 This really helps, as clients often have a certain idea that might not eventuate when it’s produced in 3D virtual space.

-As custom 3D visualisation can really be “blue sky”, allocating the majority of time to establish strategy and clarify the conceptual brief is absolutely essential to the ultimate success of the project.
+As custom 3D visualisation can really be “blue sky”, allocating the majority of time to establish the strategy and clarify the conceptual brief is absolutely essential to the ultimate success of the project.

 Resources and Library Management

-Ability to turn around images on very short notice requires an extremely active management of library resources.
+Ability to turn around images on very short notice requires extremely active management of library resources.
 This means that brief and strategy needs to be able to take in mind all the available detail models to expedite accurate site model creation.

-The project above had a requirement to deliver 4 visuals of complex commercial project including aerial images within 1 week.
+The project above had a requirement to deliver 4 visuals of a complex commercial project including aerial images within 1 week.
 This was our client’s feedback at the completion of the project:

 “We are very happy with the process and the result.
 Admire your work and would definitely use and recommend again.
 I hope you all feel very proud of what you’ve been able to achieve in such a short period of time.”
+Claire Murray, Dandolo Partners.

 Concept sketches and any other supporting information to be created into 3D takes quite a lot of time, so having ready-made 3D buildings, landscape, people and other 3D models that can plug into the overall model, certainly provides the shortcut especially if the delivery time-frame is limited.